rigogomes123/UNIT_17_MOBILE_APP/README.md

 ## water tracker page:

-My water tracker design in my first design fully meets the requiremnet as it allows the user to intake
+My water tracker design in my first design fully meets the requiremnet as it allows the user to input tha amount of water they have drunk througout the day.
+I have successfully implemneted a feature which returns amount of water in militers which successfu;;y aligns with the client requiremnets for a practicual solution.

+How during My first desig there was a small but important problem which I improved in my optimisation which was "back" button. while my first application was complete functionality

 ## workout counter Page: